 - SSL Certificates

 - Plugin Uninstall

-The Advanced Settings allow you do tweak and tune the way Staatic works.
+The Advanced Settings allow you to tweak and tune the way Staatic works.

 While publishing the static version of your WordPress site, a copy of your dynamic WordPress site is crawled and converted into static files.
 These files will be stored within the work directory.
 Also depending on the Staatic features and deployment method you are using, other temporary files will be stored here.

-By default the Working Directory is set to a sub directory of
+By default the Work Directory is set to a sub directory of

 wp-uploads.
 Depending on filesystem permissions another directory may need to be chosen.

 This is the page that will be crawled to define the (404) page not found page.

 By default the Page Not Found Path is set to

 /404_not_found/.
 If you have a specific 404 page on your dynamic WordPress site, e.g.